rohanrathodrepos/store-front/README.md

 # Ecommerce Store

-Note: (this project is built with reference to the youtube video [https://www.youtube.com/watch?v=5miHyP6lExg&t=9798s])
+Note: (this project is built with reference to the youtube video [YouTube Tutorial](https://youtu.be/5miHyP6lExg)

 ## Run Project
 Clone or download the project and run the following commands from the project's root directory.